WfInstances/wfinstances.github.io/index.md

 - Talked about beginning to work a draft for the poster

 Actions:
-- Started to work on creating a draft version for the poster
+- Started to work on creating a draft version of the poster

 ---
 ### Meeting 12 (Week: 4/15 - 4/21)